-Allows you to load the downloaded KEK from a USB storage device.
+Select Yes to load the system default KEK or select No to load a downloaded KEK from a USB storage device.

-Append KEK from file
+Append Default KEK

-Allows you to load the additional KEK from a storage device for an additional db and dbx loaded management.
+Select Yes to append the system default KEK or select No to append a downloaded additional KEK from a USB storage device for the db and dbx management.

-The KEK file must be formatted as a UEFI variable structure with time-based authenticated variable.
+The KEK file must be formatted as a UEFI variable structure with time-based authenticated variable